Have a question? Our Footbridge Patient Care team has compiled answers to the most common patient inquiries.

 Frequently Asked Questions

 Whether seeking to learn more about how to become a Footbridge patient, or trying to learn more about navigating through surgery, answers to many questions can be found below.

-If you are experiencing musculoskeletal pain, and don’t know where to start, we suggest booking an appointment with a Footbridge physiotherapist (a referral is not needed), who can provide an assessment and facilitate an appointment with a physician or pedorthist if required.
+If you are experiencing musculoskeletal pain, and do not know where to start, we suggest booking an appointment with a Footbridge physiotherapist (a referral is not needed), who can provide an assessment and facilitate an appointment with a physician or pedorthist if required.

 Is my visit covered by my provincial medical coverage?

-Consultations with all physicians at Footbridge are covered by all provincial MSP for all residents in Canada (excluding Quebec).
+Consultations with all physicians at Footbridge are covered by all provincial MSP and for all residents in Canada (excluding Quebec).

 Consultations with a Footbridge Physiotherapist are often covered by extended health, and – in some cases – by provincial MSP.
 Please contact your insurance provider for more information about your coverage.